harness/developer-hub/docs/feature-flags/relay-proxy/outbound_endpoints.md

 ## Basic startup

 This is the basic data fetched on startup.
-This fetches the account, project, and environment information required for the Relay Proxy to initialise.
-This will page through all projects and environments in an account, so it may make multiple requests.
+It authenticates each sdk key and parses the project/environment info from the jwt response.
+It then fetches the hashed api keys + optionally targets.
+This will page through this data so may make multiple requests.

-* `GET https://app.harness.io/gateway/cf/admin/projects` - fetches account projects
+* `POST https://config.ff.harness.io/api/1.0/client/auth` - authenticates api key

-* `GET https://app.harness.io/gateway/cf/admin/environments` - fetches account environments
+* `GET https://app.harness.io/gateway/cf/admin/apikey` - gets all hashed api keys for this environment.
+These are required so connected sdks can authenticate using any key from this environment.
+This pages through the api keys so may make multiple requests.

 * `GET https://app.harness.io/gateway/cf/admin/targets` - fetches environment target data (optional - see TARGET_POLL_DURATION config option).
 This pages through the targets so may make multiple requests.